-We employed approximately 309,000 people worldwide as of December 25, 2021, including approximately 129,000 people within the United States.
+We employed approximately 315,000 people worldwide as of December 31, 2022, including approximately 132,000 people within the United States.
 We are party to numerous collective bargaining agreements and believe that relations with our employees are generally good.

 Protecting the safety, health, and well-being of our associates around the world is PepsiCo's top priority.
 We strive to achieve an injury-free work environment.
-We also continue to invest in emerging technologies to protect our employees from injuries, including leveraging fleet telematics and distracted driving technology, resulting in reductions in road traffic accidents, and deploying wearable ergonomic risk reduction devices.
+We also continue to invest in emerging technologies to protect our employees from injuries, including leveraging fleet telematics and distracted driving technology, resulting in reductions in road traffic incidents, and deploying ergonomic and machine safety risk reduction solutions.
 In addition, throughout the COVID-19 pandemic, we have remained focused on the health and safety of our associates, especially our frontline associates who continue to make, move and sell our products during this critical time, including by continuing to implement various safety protocols in our facilities, providing personal protective equipment and enabling testing.
+We are also focused on the safety of our associates in Ukraine and have provided humanitarian aid, goods and services to support our people and communities facing the ongoing deadly conflict.

 We believe that our culture of diversity, equity and inclusion is a competitive advantage that fuels innovation, enhances our ability to attract and retain talent and strengthens our reputation.
 We continually strive to improve the attraction, retention, and advancement of diverse associates to ensure we sustain a high-caliber pipeline of talent that also represents the communities we serve.
-As of December 25, 2021, our global workforce was approximately 27% female, while management roles were approximately 43% female.
-As of December 25, 2021, approximately 45% of our U.S. workforce was comprised of racially/ethnically diverse individuals, of which approximately 31% of our U.S. associates in managerial roles were racially/ethnically diverse individuals.
-Direct reports of our Chief Executive Officer include 7 executives globally who are racially/ethnically diverse and/or female.
+As of December 31, 2022, our global workforce was approximately 27% female, while management roles were approximately 44% female.
+As of December 31, 2022, approximately 48% of our U.S. workforce was comprised of racially/ethnically diverse individuals, of which approximately 33% of our U.S. associates in managerial roles were racially/ethnically diverse individuals.
+The Board has overseen appointments of current direct reports of our Chief Executive Officer, who include 7 executives globally who are racially/ethnically diverse and/or female.

 We are also committed to the continued growth and development of our associates.
 PepsiCo supports and develops its associates through a variety of global training and development programs that build and strengthen employees' leadership and professional skills, including career development plans, mentoring programs and in-house learning opportunities, such as PEP U Degreed, our internal global online learning resource.
-In 2021, PepsiCo employees completed over 1,000,000 hours of training.
+In 2022, PepsiCo employees completed over 1 million hours of training.